 - Check their versatility in the use of a variety of online accounting software.

 - Check what communication channels are they using like Skype, Zoom, Google Hangout and Gtalk.

-- Check agencies’ data security policy such as physical security and employee credibility.
+- Check agencies’ data security policies such as physical security and employee credibility.

-- Check with your outsource accounting firm are they offering you free trial offer or pilot run.
+- Check with your outsourced accounting firm are they offering you a free trial offer or a pilot run.

 - Do not rely solely on cost while selecting an outsourcing accounting agency.
 This is because the provider may lack the technical ability to provide certain services to you.
 This can make your business get into trouble with tax authorities, especially.

 - Avoid outsourcing to uncertified providers in Xero/QuickBooks or any other accounting platform.
 The bookkeeping involves the handing over of classified information such as invoice and bank statements, loan statements, debtors and creditors lists, etc. to the agency.

 - Do not outsource to an accounting firm that is not within the range of the specifics of your industry or the service you render.
 Each industry has its specific nuisances; thus, experience in your specific industry matters.

 - Avoid giving the roles of bookkeeping as well as year-end accounting and taxes to the same accounting agency, especially when it is a CPA firm.

 Thus, outsourcing bookkeeping to the appropriate agency gives you access to accounting and business technology experts who employ standard accounting practices to benefit your business, particularly in the aspect of financial decisions.
 The tips highlighted above will help you make an informed decision while you’re outsourcing bookkeeping services to an agency.